OpenChain-Project/Reference-Material/Education-For-Suppliers/Supplier-Education-Leaflet/supply-chain-education-leaflet-version-2-2024/supply-chain-education-leaflet-version-2_en.md

 This leaflet is designed to help companies in the supply chain manage Open Source Software (open source).
 It was created by the OpenChain Japan Work Group and is maintained by the OpenChain Project global community.
 The OpenChain Project maintains OpenChain ISO/IEC 5230:2020 for open source license compliance and OpenChain ISO/IEC 18974:2023 for open source security assurance.
 These standards can help companies manage open source.
 You can learn more about the OpenChain Project and its standards at [www.openchainproject.org](https://www.openchainproject.org).

-Open source has become essential to modern software development and is incorporated into almost every electronic product, including super computers, cloud servers, personal computers, consumer electronics, automobiles, industrial equipment and IoT equipment.
+Open source has become essential to modern software development and is incorporated into almost every electronic product, including supercomputers, cloud servers, personal computers, consumer electronics, automobiles, industrial equipment and IoT equipment.
 Open source is an indispensable part of helping companies to bring high quality products or services to market quickly under intense competition.

-Much open source is developed through the collaboration of expert developers from different organizations throughout the world. open source is often a vehicle for advanced innovation in various fields.
+Much open source is developed through the collaboration of expert developers from different organizations throughout the world.
+Open source is often a vehicle for advanced innovation in various fields.
 Software engineers who participate in open source development have opportunities to improve their skills and to experience this innovation firsthand.

 Open source can be used, modified, and distributed by anyone who complies with the associated license conditions.
 When open source is distributed, the distributor is required to comply with the terms and conditions of the license at the point in time when distribution occurs.
 There have been cases where distributors were sued and lost because they failed to satisfy their legal obligations.
 There are best practices to help prevent this happening.

 By the same token, similar to all other software, security issues sometimes occur around open source.
 By understanding open source it is possible to prevent and address many of these issues before they become a concern.
-The key thing is for all relevant personnel must have an understanding of the basic principles of open source.
+The key thing is for all relevant personnel to have an understanding of the basic principles of open source.

-This leaflet is licensed under [CC-0](https://creativecommons.org/public-domain/cc0/) (effectively public domain).
+This leaflet is licensed under [CC0-1.0](https://creativecommons.org/public-domain/cc0/) (effectively public domain).
 You can use, share, study and alter it without restriction.

 # Learning Open Source

-### Let’s learn the basics of open source.
+### Let’s learn the basics of open source

 This pamphlet explains the following:

 1． What is Open Source?

-2． What you need to do to receive the benefits of open source 3． Risks associated with failure to comply with open source responsibilities
+2． What you need to do to receive the benefits of open source

+3． Risks associated with failure to comply with open source responsibilities

 Unfortunately, there have been cases where a company’s failure to comply with their open source license responsibilities resulted in litigation by the copyright holder.

 4． Supply chain issues

 5. What you need to do to ensure that everyone benefits from open source

 Points 3 and 4 may be intertwined.
 If open source is acquired through a supply chain then all links in the supply chain must comply with the conditions of the license.
 If any link fails to satisfy the conditions of the license, then entities later in the supply chain will not be able to remedy the missing conditions.
 An employee or company acting alone cannot meet all the responsibilities and requirements by themselves.